 In addition, Talley works to site-specifically and stoichiometrically modify human Immunoglobulin Gs for subsequent versatile conjugation to payloads, including small-molecule probes or drugs, fluorescent and near-infrared dyes, peptides and other antibodies.

-Talley received his bachelor’s degree in biochemistry from Salisbury University and his doctorate in organic chemistry from the University of Maryland, Baltimore County.
+Talley earned his Bachelor’s degree in biochemistry from Salisbury University and his doctorate in organic chemistry from the University of Maryland, Baltimore County.

 - Rabies virus

 - Platforms for drug delivery and localization